Thunderhead Mountain

-Thunderhead Mountain is a 5527 ft mountain in the west-central part of the Great Smoky Mountains, located in the Southeastern United States.
-Rising along the border between Tennessee and North Carolina, the mountain dominates the Western Smokies.
+Thunderhead Mountain is a 5527 ft mountain in the west-central part of the Great Smoky Mountains, located in the southeastern United States.
+Rising along the border between Tennessee and North Carolina, the mountain dominates the western Smokies.
 The Appalachian Trail crosses its summit, making it a popular hiking destination.
 Rocky Top, a knob on the western part of the mountain's summit ridge, shares its name with a popular Tennessee state song.

+Description

 Thunderhead rises approximately 3500 ft above its northern base at Little River and approximately 3000 ft above its southern base at Bone Valley.
 The mountain consists of three peaks, the lowest being Rocky Top at 5440 ft above sea level and the easternmost being the highest at 5527 ft above sea level.
 Thunderhead is the highest point in Blount County, Tennessee and the highest point on the Appalachian Trail coming from the south until the trail ascends Silers Bald 5,607 ft some 10 mi to the east.

 The mountain's name originated in the 19th century.
 It probably referred to the unpredictable weather that often strikes the higher elevations in the Smokies.
 According to Laura Thornborough, a writer who hiked to the summit of Thunderhead along with local guide Sam Cook in the 1930s:

 Geology

-Thunderhead consists of precambrian sandstone.
+Thunderhead consists of Precambrian sandstone.
 Thunderhead sandstone is part of the Ocoee Supergroup, which was formed from ancient ocean sediments between 500 million and one billion years ago.
-The mountain itself was formed appx.
-200 million years ago during the Appalachian orogeny, when the collision of the North American and African plates thrust the rock upward.
+The mountain was formed about 200 million years ago during the Appalachian orogeny, when the collision of the North American and African plates thrust the rock upward.

 History

 James Spence, who cleared the ridge 2 mi to the west (now known as Spence Field), was the first known permanent settler in the vicinity.
-While the extent of Spence's farm is unknown, cattle-grazing had rendered Thunderhead a grassy bald by the late-19th century.
+While the extent of Spence's farm is unknown, cattle grazing had rendered Thunderhead a grassy bald by the late-19th century.